Adjustable Rate Mortgages (ARM)

 The Fixed Rate Period can last for a variety of different time periods: 1, 2, 3, 5, 7 or 10 years depending on what loan best suits your situation.
 Most ARMs have a total term of 30 years.

 The Index is the variable that the interest rate is tied to during the adjustable rate period of the loan term.
 Any change in the interest rate can be attributed to a change in the index assigned to the loan.

-There are a couple reasons why a customer would want an adjustable rate mortgage:
+There are a couple reasons why a client would want an adjustable rate mortgage: